Quantum Simulation via Stochastic Combination of Unitaries: Results

-In Figure \ref{fig:MQC-signal-plot}, we plot the MQC signal for different damping strengths $p$, comparing experimental results from ibm\_hanoi with analytically predicted signals.
+As described in Section \ref{sec:damped-GHZ-methods} of the Methods, we measure the fidelity of the damped GHZ via a modified version of multiple quantum coherences (MQC) \cite{garttner_relating_2018}.
+In Fig. \ref{fig:MQC-signal-plot}, we plot the MQC signal for different damping strengths $p$, comparing experimental results from ibm\_hanoi with analytically predicted signals.
 This simulation gives excellent theoretical agreement in spite of the additional variance induced by SCU.